VRichardJP/LoLAnalyzer/README.md

 You need at least (pip/google is your best friend):
 - Python 3
-- Keras/Tensorflow (GPU version recommended if your graphic card is compatible)
+- Keras/Tensorflow (GPU version recommended if your graphic card is compatible and you plan to train your own network)
 - PyQt5
 - A developer API-KEY from https://developer.riotgames.com/.
 If your API-KEY has expired at some point, just get a new one and update the config.ini file.